Exciting times for Riddle – our alpha version of Riddle 2.0 is now live… and you can test it out!

 A bit of back story – we couldn’t do this with 1.0 because our legacy code infrastructure wouldn’t support this.

 We know there are many organizations, especially in Europe, who have a legal obligation to only use accessible tools for their staff and audience.
 Riddle 2.0 should be a big help in letting them meet these requirements.

 Riddle 2.0 – original video walkthrough

 Okay – let’s dive in.

-Here’s a sneak peek video walkthrough of Riddle 2.0, including this (and more):
+Here’s our initial video walkthrough of Riddle 2.0 (but scroll down to see our latest video updates), including this (and more):

 - Mix/match different quiz and poll types in a single riddle

 - Much more flexible lead generation – place your form anywhere in the quiz